dmentipl/plonk/docs/source/overview.rst

 .. code-block:: pycon

-    >>> viz.image.set_clim(vmin=0.5e-8, vmax=1.5e-8)
+    >>> viz.objects['image'].set_clim(vmin=0.5e-8, vmax=1.5e-8)

-Extra options can be passed in via dictionaries.
-For example, we can produce a polar plot with the scalar_options keyword argument as follows.
-We also change the colormap.
+Extra options can be passed in as keywords.
+For example, we can change the colormap.

 .. code-block:: pycon

-    >>> viz = plonk.visualize.render(
+    >>> viz = plonk.visualize.plot(
     ...     sim.snaps[-5],
-    ...     quantity='rho',
+    ...     quantity='density',
-    ...     scalar_options={'polar_coordinates': True, 'cmap': 'viridis'},
+    ...     cmap='viridis',
     ... )

 .. figure:: _static/polar.png

     The column density in polar coordinates.

-More fine-grained control can be achieved by using the function :py:func:`visualize.plot`.
+More fine-grained control can be achieved by using the full details of :py:func:`visualize.plot`.
 See the API for more details.

 --------------------